 Since we began, our 11 campuses are producing 29.6% percent more low-income bachelor degree graduates per year and 16.1% more overall.
 That’s nearly 13,000 additional graduates annually and an additional 100,000 graduates by academic year 2022-23.
 We believe this work is a movement, and we're just getting started.

-As research universities it is in our nature to experiment, solve problems, and discover new ideas.
-We’ve learned a lot about which innovations are most effective at helping students stay in school and graduate.
+Since our public launch in 2014, we’ve learned a lot about which innovations are most effective to help students stay in school and graduate.
 We’ve also learned a lot about how to transfer good ideas from one institution to another.
-We came together as a community of practice with a radical commitment to being open and honest with each other about our successes and failures.
-Now, we’re capturing and sharing what we know with colleges and universities across the country, because we want others to build on our work.
+Now, we’re capturing and sharing what we’ve learned to support colleges and universities across the country, because we want others to build on our work.